10 weird and wonderful wildlife of Australia

 That’s not the only similarity to other marsupials.
 The Thylacine had strong hind legs which were longer than its front legs.
 It also had a strong stiff tail similar to that of a kangaroo.
 This, together with its rigid tail, gave the Thylacine a stiff awkward walk not suitable for sprinting.
 What is really unusual, is that it could stand upright on its hind legs with its tail acting as a tripod support, just like a kangaroo!
 It could hop short distances which was its quickest form of getaway when it was frightened or alarmed.

 Our planet is currently experiencing the worst wave of species die-offs since the loss of the dinosaurs 65 million years ago.
-And here in Australia, with 86 of our native flora and fauna species now critically endangered, we run a real risk of losing some of our most iconic species forever.
+And here in Australia,86 of our native flora and fauna species now critically endangered.
+We're running a real risk of losing some of our most iconic species forever.

-Habitat destruction, introduced species and urban development threaten the survival of our native species.
+Habitat destruction, introduced species and urban expansion threaten the survival of our native species.
 With the decline of Australia’s native wildlife, our ecosystem hangs in the balance.
 Once they’re gone, they’re gone.